Dodo Chaplet: Television

 Dodo is introduced at the end of the serial The Massacre of St Bartholomew's Eve.
 In that story, the Doctor and Steven travel to 1572 Paris, using the Doctor's time machine, the TARDIS.
 There, the Doctor and Steven witness the St. Bartholomew's Day massacre.
 Despite befriending a young woman named Anne Chaplet, the Doctor knows he cannot prevent the coming massacre and leaves Anne behind.
-The TARDIS lands in the 1960s London.
-Dodo wanders into the TARDIS, thinking it was a real police box.
+The TARDIS lands in 1960s London, where Dodo wanders into it, thinking it was a real police box.
 The Doctor hypothesizes that Dodo may be Anne's descendent, and Dodo leaves with the Doctor and Steven.

 Dodo is an orphan, and has no family in her home time.
 Dodo is depicted as being friendly, upbeat and hopeful in her characterization throughout the series.
 Dodo reminded the Doctor of his granddaughter, Susan Foreman.
 She is additionally depicted as naive and child-like.

 In the following serial, The Ark, Dodo inadvertently brings her common cold to a future generation ship, which infects the humans on board.
 This allows the alien Monoids to come to power.
 The Doctor, Dodo, and Steven are able to thwart the Monoids.
 Following this, she travels with the Doctor and Steven in the serials The Celestial Toymaker, The Gunfighters, and The Savages.
 She makes her final appearance in The War Machines, where the villainous WOTAN hypnotizes her.
 She is taken to the country to recover but does not reappear after this.
 Ben and Polly reveal to the Doctor that she elected to stay in the 20th century.

 Dodo subsequently appeared in spin-off media.
 She appears in the novels Salvation and The Man in the Velvet Mask, set during her travels with the Doctor and Steven.
 Salvation reveals that Dodo is actually a nickname given to her by bullies, and that her real name is Dorothea.
 Dodo also appears in the Past Doctor Adventures novel Bunker Soldiers, four short stories in the Virgin Decalog and BBC Short Trips, and several Big Finish Productions audio dramas.
 She also appears in the book Who Killed Kennedy, which depicts Dodo following the events of The War Machines, revealing she suffered a nervous breakdown following the serial, and was drifting in and out of psychiatric institutions.
 Dodo begins a relationship with the book's protagonist, James Stevens, but is subsequently killed.
 A republishing of the novel later depicts Stevens requesting the Doctor's help to travel back in time and save her life.